 As the planning team examines all the data gained in the planning process, it pulls information that will impact our agency financially and presents challenges and risks our agency will face.
 Looking forward and facing what has now become our current budget environment, the planning team considered how we could continue to plan for maintaining current levels of service, look for opportunities to increase revenue, develop new programs, stay on target with technology initiatives, while losing state appropriations.
 Looking for opportunities for internal and external partnering to maximize our ability to meet customer needs is one approach to development of our current strategies.
-For example, the extensive catalog to our archival collection is currently in a MS-DOS program developed in the late 1980's, is no longer supported, and cannot be made accessible on the Internet.
-Each of the past several years we have unsuccessfully requested the funds to convert the database to a Windows based program.
-In the spring of 2005 we worked with the State Library to receive a federal grant of \$158,362 that will allow us to convert the database and make the collections catalog accessible on the Internet.
-As a side benefit, the purchase of equipment with these and other federal funds has made it financially feasible to convert our computer network from NT to Windows 2003, an important step since NT is no longer supported by Microsoft.
-While the network upgrade has been completed, the online catalog will be converted and accessible via the Web by mid-FY2008.
+For example, partnering with the SC State Library has provided us with federal funding that has allowed us to make our extensive catalog of holding available to the public and to make more than 100,000 pages of our historical records available online.
+Moreover, a recently concluded arrangement with The Generations Network, Inc. is making possible the scanning of additional historical records and the cost free access to the Ancestry.com subscription service for all Archives research patrons.
+Our participation in a federally-funded project with four other states will allow us to address one of our biggest challenges, the preservation of an access to historically-significant state agency records.
+Budget cuts imposed at the beginning of FY09 and those instituted by the Budget and Control Board in August 2008 will have devastating impact on the agency and its ability to fulfill the mandates of the agency's legislation.